vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Rāmāyaṇa

 (Rām.)
 The Vālmīki-Rāmāyaṇa.
-Crit. edit. for the first time by a board of editors.
+Criṭediṭfor the first time by a board of editors.
 Baroda 1960–75.
 7 vols.

-Ramesh, K.V. & S.P.
+Ramesh, K.V. & ṢP.
 Tewari

 1990 A Copper-Plate Hoard of the Gupta period from Bagh, Madhya Pradesh.
 New Delhi.
 Archaeological Survey of India.

-Rāmottaratāpanīya Upanis.ad
+Rāmottaratāpanīya Upaniṣad

 (RUTU) Die Rˆama-Tˆapanˆıya-Upanishad.
 Von A. Weber.
 Berlin 1864.
 Abhandlungen der k¨oniglichen Akademie der Wissenschaften zu BerliṇPhilologische und

 historische Abhandlungen.

-Rao, Gopinath T.A.
+Rao, Gopinath ṬA.

 1914 Elements of Hindu Iconography.
 Madras.
 [Reprinted by Paragon Book